 Simon has something in his head.
 Paul has lost someone.
 Jigsaw is a reunion of two close friends as they attempt to reconnect, to assemble the pieces of their lives, and to unpack thermodynamics.
 Free.

-Human Study #1 is an installation in which humans can take part in online streamed performances in which they are drawn live by robots located in Belgium.
+Human Study #1 is an installation in which humans took part in online streamed performances in which they were drawn live by robots located in Belgium.